 saltier Mediterranean caused by the higher evaporation

 In the 70's, 3000-m-deep drillings carried out on board the Glomar Challenger proved the presence of salt deposits offshore Mallorca, demonstrating that the classical onshore outcrops had an equivalent in the open sea.
-It also found anhydrites and pebbles, suggesting that the Mediterranean consisted of a series of brackish lakes, possible remnants of a desiccated Med.
-But these were just weak circumstantial evidence, and both could be (and were indeed) argued.
+It also found anhydrites and pebbles, interpreting that the Mediterranean consisted of a series of brackish lakes, possible remnants of a desiccated Med.
+But these were just weak circumstantial evidence, and both could be (and were indeed) strongly argued.

 Distribution of Messinian salts in the Mediterranean